Release notes

 The suffix ‘_legacy’ identifies that this version is now in sunset.

-Distributed file names are of a new format, for example, Xi-Text distribution:
+Distributed file names are of a new format, for example, Xi-Batch distribution:

 x86_64-linux-rockylinux9.3-xitext_legacy-standard-1.24.0+6654775c.tar.gz

-This file will unpack to the folder PRODUCT-BLEND-VERSION(excluding build) - for example, Xi-Text extracts to:
+This file will unpack to the folder PRODUCT-BLEND-VERSION(excluding build) - for example, Xi-Batch extracts to:

 - Inline message updates